 Assistant food editor, Cassie Best: Breakfast cereal can be really expensive, I make my own granola by mixing oats with honey, cinnamon and a drop of veg oil and baking until crispy.
 It keeps well in Tupperware for a few weeks.

 Editor of bbcgoodfood.com, Hannah Williams: To avoid any waste I store my chillies in the freezer and just defrost them under the hot tap, very quick and easy.

 Sub editor/writer bbcgoodfood.com, Roxanne Fisher: Bulk out meaty dishes with lots of vegetables or red lentils, not only is it cheaper but it adds a health boost to your meal too.

 Writer, bbcgoodfood.com, Lily Barclay: Don't go shopping when you're feeling hungry, you're sure to add all sorts of naughty, unnecessary things to your basket that you don't actually need.

-Cookery assistant, Cassie Best: If I end up with a fruit bowl full of brown bananas (this tends to happen quite often in my house!)
+Assistant food editor, Cassie Best: If I end up with a fruit bowl full of brown bananas (this tends to happen quite often in my house!)
 I peel and freeze them for using later in smoothies or cakes.